rtviii/biodata-integration-proposal/public/Proposal.md

-[ In the long run, we'd like to be able to access multiple bionformatics resources from the same place with little friction and high integration betwen the fetched data.
+[ In the long run, we'd like to be able to access multiple bionformatics resources from the same place with little friction and high integration between the fetched data.

 Say, wouldn't it be great if it also encapsulated some of the meaningless data-cleaning that we are doing right now and formatted the targets into the shape appropriate for the experiment even before arrival.
 Why, yes it would. ][*](#auditory)